This article may contain compensated links. For more information read our disclaimer here.

 So we thought it was worth a look.

-They had a private room with a fan available for $US40 a night but we wanted to see it first.
+They had a private room with a fan available but we wanted to see it first.

 We walked out of the main building which houses a kitchen, computer room, pool table and lounge area into a luscious green garden.

 There was a wide veranda with tables and chairs, comfy couches and a ping pong table.
 Guess who was champion?